IBM/extract-audio-from-video/README.md

 With the help of Technology, employees can continue to collaborate and be involved into their work with Virtual Meetings, Schools and teachers can continue to engage with their students through Virtual Classrooms.

-In this code pattern, we will extract audio from video and store it in Cloud Object Storage.
+In this code pattern, Given a video recording of the virtual meeting or a virtual classroom, we extract the audio from the video and store it in IBM Cloud Object Storage.

-Given a video recording of the virtual meeting or a virtual classroom, textual insights are extracted from them to better understand the key pointer and summary of the meeting or lecture.

 When you have completed this code pattern, you will understand how to: